NJNischal/Path-Planner-ACME-Robotics/readme.md

 To create Doxygen documentation

-doxygen-g Creates a Doxyfile, edit the configuration of the doxyfile and run: doxygen ./Doxyfile
+doxygen -g Creates a Doxyfile, edit the configuration of the doxyfile and run: doxygen ./Doxyfile